-NOTE: When a battery is changed, the clock and date information will be lost if the battery is not replaced within 4 hours.
+NOTE: When a battery is changed, the clock and date information will be lost if the battery is not replaced within a few minutes.
 If this occurs, at start up in between the front end splash screens, you will be prompted to enter the date and time as above.

-TIME AND DATE INVALID ADJUST NOW
+I AND DATE NVALID UST NOW

+لم ا

 Time 13:53:58

 Date 14:05:15

 Set - HOURS

-Tip: Use the AP Connect software and Bluetooth or Bridge Interface to synchronise the date and time with your PC.

-Note: It is normal for the PC clock and VISION electronics clock to vary from each other, sometimes as much as 10 secs per day.
+- Tip: Use the AP Connect software and Bluetooth or Bridge Interface to synchronise the date and time with your PC. - Note: It is normal for the PC clock and VISION electronics clock to vary from each other, sometimes as much as 10 secs per day.
 Synchronise the clock and date feature using AP Connect, every time you download your dives.